Pentagon seeks to understand origins of UFOs, says US official; VIDEO shows phenomena | World

 The hearing comes 11 months after a report documented more than 140 cases of unidentified aerial phenomena that military pilots reported seeing since 2004.

-US authorities have given importance to this issue as something sensitive for US security.
+US officials have given importance to this issue as something sensitive for US security.

 One of the fears, even, is that these objects are actually from a country that rivals the US militarily, such as China and Russia.